python/cpython/Doc/library/sys.rst

    .. index:: single: auditing

-   Raise an auditing event with any active hooks.
-The event name is a string identifying the event and its associated schema, which is the number and types of arguments.
-The schema for a given event is considered public and stable API and should not be modified between releases.
+   Raise an auditing event and trigger any active auditing hooks.
+   `event` is a string identifying the event, and `args` may contain optional arguments with more information about the event.
+The number and types of arguments for a given event are considered a public and stable API and should not be modified between releases.

+   For example, one auditing event is named "os.chdir".
+This event has one argument called `path` that will contain the requested new working directory.

+   This function will call the existing auditing hooks in order, passing the event name and arguments, and the first exception raised by any hook will be re-raised.
+Native hooks added by :c:func:`PySys_AddAuditHook` are called first, followed by hooks added in the current interpreter.

-   This function will raise the first exception raised by any hook.
-In general, these errors should not be handled and should terminate the process as quickly as possible.
+   In general, any exceptions raised by this function should not be handled and should terminate the process as quickly as possible.
+This allows hook implementations to decide how to respond to any particular event.
+The typical responses will be to log the event, abort the operation with an exception, or to immediately terminate the process with an operating system exit call.

    Hooks are added using the :func:`sys.addaudithook` or :c:func:`PySys_AddAuditHook` functions.